Melinda Gordon: Season 3

 Melinda searches continually for her father, believing him to have died, and for her brother, whom by now she suspects is Gabriel.
 She speaks with her mother, who does not give her much information other than that she never had another child apart from Melinda, and that Melinda and Jim have to leave Grandview because of all the evil spirits.
 If not, something very bad may happen.
 Melinda also learns that Beth once lived in Grandview.
 In the fifth episode, "Weight of What Was", Gabriel arrives at her home, saying that he is her half-brother and that he is also looking for their father.
 He has been staying in a hotel under the name Gabriel Gordon.
-He hands Melinda a package that leads her to an underground church, as well as to her ancestor and great-great grandmother, Tessa Lucas, also a ghost whisperer.
+He hands Melinda a package that leads her to an underground church, as well as to her ancestor and great-great-grandmother, Tessa Lucas, also a ghost whisperer.

 Tom Gordon appears before Melinda and reveals a little bit about her past.
-Melinda and Jim later have a discussion about having children; Melinda agrees to have one.
+Melinda and Jim later discuss having children; Melinda agrees to have one.

 Melinda is haunted by a ghost who is known as the Masked Man at first.

 Towards the end of the season, Tom Gordon shows up in Grandview, alive and well.

 When things begin to get more dangerous and suspicious, Melinda asks her mother to be honest with her and tell her everything.
-Her mother reveals that her birth father is really a man named Paul Eastman, the same "Masked Man" who has been haunting Melinda.
+Her mother reveals that her birth father is a man named Paul Eastman, the same "Masked Man" who has been haunting Melinda.
 Tom later shows up and takes Melinda to their old home where she once lived as a child, and tries to jog her memory, to see what she remembers of the night Paul Eastman came to her house.
-Only then does Melinda realize that Paul was murdered by Tom.
+Only then does Melinda realize that Paul was murdered by Tom?
 Once Tom realizes that Melinda remembers that, he tries to choke her to death.
 Paul arrives just in time and takes control of Tom's body, causing Tom to topple over the stairs and fall onto the floor below, killing him instantly.
 Tom's spirit appears and vanishes in front of Melinda.

 Melinda, Beth and Paul reconcile and Paul goes into the light.
 After all these years of thinking that the man who she thought was her father (Tom) had abandoned her, Melinda is now glad to know that her real father (Paul) would never have abandoned her, and, had he not been dead, he would have been there by her side.

 At the end of the season, what seems to be a happy moment is spoiled when Payne makes a shocking observation.
 He turns to Melinda and points out the fact that there are six people lined up (Delia, Beth Gordon, Ned, Jim, Melinda, and Payne himself), yet there are only five visible shadows.